 Issue Standard Some Examples of Necessary Activities (not all necessary) Critical Thinking Critical thinking ability sufficient for clinical and academic judgment.
 Identify cause-effect relationships in clinical situations.
 Use of the scientific method in the development of nursing care plans.
 Evaluation of the effectiveness of nursing interventions.
 Respond effectively to emergency situations.
 Identify and manage multiple priorities in caring for patients.
 Professional Relationships Interpersonal ability sufficient to interact professionally with individuals, families, and groups from a variety of social, cultural, emotion, and intellectual backgrounds.
 Establish rapport with patients and colleagues.
 Capacity to engage in successful conflict resolution with patients, families, colleagues, and faculty members.
-Demonstrate respect for cultural diversity and rights of others.
+Demonstrate respect for the rights of others.
 Ability to develop and maintain therapeutic relationships with patients and colleagues.
 Proficient use of electronic medical charting.
 Communicate therapeutically with patients, families, and colleagues in a variety of settings.

-Issue Standard Some Examples of Necessary Activities (not all necessary) Mobility Physical abilities sufficient to move from room to room and maneuver in small spaces.
+Issue Standard Some Examples of Necessary Activities (not all necessary) Communication Communication abilities sufficient for professional interaction with others in verbal, written, and computer-assisted forms.
+Speak and write English sufficiently to be understood by patients and families.
+Explain treatment procedures, health teaching, and plan of care.
+Document and interpret patient data, nursing actions, and patient responses completely and accurately.
+Mobility Physical abilities sufficient to move from room to room and maneuver in small spaces.
 Move around patient's rooms, workspaces, and treatment areas.
 Administer rescue procedures-cardio- pulmonary resuscitation.
 Motor Skills Gross and fine motor abilities sufficient to provide safe and effective nursing care and to maintain safety and security standards.
 Calibrate and use equipment, position patient therapeutically.
 Provide and/or assist with patient activities of daily living, including bathing, toileting, and positioning patient.
 Ability to correctly administer oral, IM, IV, SC, and other parenteral medications correctly and safely.
 Hearing Auditory ability sufficient to monitor, assess, and respond to health needs.
 Ability to hear monitoring device alarm, emergency signals, auscultatory sounds, and cries for help.
 Visual Visual ability sufficient for observation, assessment, and responding to patient care needs.
 Observes patient condition and responses to treatment.
 Ability to perform nursing interventions, such as insertion of IV, insertion of Foley catheter, and preparing and administering medications.
 Ability to read thermometers, measuring cups, syringes, gauges, and other equipment and to read small print.
 Ability to visualize written words and information on paper and/or computer screen correctly.
 Ability to discern changes in skin/wound colors.
 Ability to read drug labels and packages with accuracy.
 Tactile Sense Tactile ability sufficient for physical assessment.
 Perform palpation, functions of physical examination and/or those relation to therapeutic intervention, e.g., insertion of a catheter.